Teodosia Osir: Background and education

 Osir is a graduate of the University of Nairobi School of Law, where she obtained her Bachelor of Laws degree.
 She also holds a Postgraduate Diploma in Law, awarded by the Kenya School of Law.
 From 1986 until 1987, she studied at the University of the West Indies at its campus in Cave Hill, Saint Michael, Barbados, where she graduated with a Higher Diploma in Legislative Drafting.
 In 2007, she obtained a Diploma in Employee Relations, from the National University of Singapore.

 Career

 Osir is a professional lawyer and a member of the Kenya Bar.
-She has worked in various capacities, both inside and outside of Kenya.
-For about one year, from October 2006 until October 2007, she was an associate director at David Lawrence and Associates, a corporate recruitment company for C-Suite executives, based in Singapore.
+She has worked in various capacities, both inside and outside of Kenya.From October 2006 to October 2007, she served as an associate director at David Lawrence and Associates, a Singapore-based corporate recruitment firm specializing in C-Suite executive placements..

 From November 2007 until March 2011, she worked as a contract specialist for Qatar Airways.
 She was then hired by Kenya Airways as the head of legal services from April 2011 until November 2017.
 In this position, she handled all of the company's commercial transactions, including equipment purchases and leases and related matters.